Ekbal41/napnux/README.md

 ## Quick Start

-The quickest way to get started with napnux is to use `cli` to generate a project.
+The easiest way to begin with Napnux is by using the command-line interface (CLI) to generate a new project.
-Install `Napnux` globaly to use Cli.
+First, install Napnux globally:

 ```console
  npm install -g napnux
 ```

-To create a project run the following command.
+Then create a project with the following command:

 ```console
  nux create-project <projectName>
 ```

-To start the dev server:
+To start the development server, navigate to the project directory and run:

 ```console
 cd <projectName>
 npm run dev
 ```

-Now dev server is available on : http://localhost:3001
+Your development server will be accessible at: http://localhost:3001.

 ## License